AKSW/LMs4Text2SPARQL/README.md

 ## How to use

-There are three datasets available right now:
+There are 4 evaluation datasets available right now:
-- The organizational demo graph
+- An organizational demo graph
 - Sample data from Coypu
+- QALD10
 - LC_QUAD

 To run the training for 20 epochs on the coypu dataset for example, execute the following: